Some Fundamental Theorems in Mathematics: Choquet theory

 \section{Choquet theory}

 Let $K$ be a {\bf compact} and {\bf convex} set in a Banach space $X$.
 A point $x \in K$ is called {\bf extreme} if $x$ is not in an open interval $(a,b)$ with $a,b \in K$.
 Let $E$ be the set of extreme points in $K$.
-The {\bf Krein-Milman theorem} assures that $K$ is the convex hull of $E$.
+The {\bf Krein-Milman theorem}, proven in 1940 by Mark Krein and David Milman, assures that $K$ is the convex hull of $E$.
 Given a probability measure $\mu$ on $E$, it defines the point $x=\int y d\mu(y)$.
 We say that $x$ is the {\bf Barycenter} of $\mu$.
 The {\bf Choquet theorem} is \satz{Every point in $K$ is a Barycenter of its extreme points.}

 This result of Choquet implies the Krein-Milman theorem.
 It generalizes to {\bf locally compact} {\bf topological spaces}.
 The measure $\mu$ is not unique in general.
 It is in finite dimensions if $K$ is a simplex.
 But in general, as shown by Heinz Bauer in 1961, for an extreme point $x \in K$ the measure $\mu_x$ is unique.
 It has been proven by {\bf Gustave Choquet} in 1956 and was generalized by Erret Bishop and Karl de Leeuw in 1959. \cite{Phelps}